v0ldemort/AWSMarketplace/pelican/README.md

 ##
 **Step 3** : Install the Pelican Helm chart (Choose below option as per the offer you opted for)

+*For parameters description please refer the [section below](#common-configuration-overrides)*

+*release-name: is an instance of pelican chart running in a k8s(eks) cluster.
+You may can provide a meaningful name like your org initials and pelican e.g. dm-pelican*

 Option-1: helm install command fot pelican-ubb

 ```